 Here, we have the first six rows of this data set show me the first six states in alphabetical order.
 The data set contains arrest rates for murder, assault, urban populations, and rape.
 After the colSums function is applied, we have a total in all four categories for all 50 states combined.

 There are a couple of potential errors you can throw with this function.
-For example, the R colsums() function isn’t very tolerant of missing or non-numeric data.
+For example, the R colsums() function isn’t very tolerant of a missing or non-numeric data element.
 You can easily generate lovely errors such as…

 error in colsums(x, na.rm = true) : ‘x’ must be numeric

 Should this lovely fail-whale appear, the cause is simple enough.
-Check the data you’ve fed into your process.
+Check the data you’ve fed into your process to see if you are handing it numeric columns with a proper column name.
 Something in there isn’t numeric and the colsums function throws a little tantrum to communicate that you.
 My best suggestion is to filter the missing or incorrect data point from your data and proceed from there.

 You may also get: